 We always recommend getting a 3rd party inspection once you have chosen the truck you are interested in.
 To help you decide whether a truck is worthy of a third-party inspection, we recommend you inspect the engine, transmission, brakes, tires, and truck history if possible.
 But for a pre-purchase inspection of a dump truck, we recommend you pay close attention to the cab visibility, dump axles, the frame rails, and most importantly the dump body.

 Cab Visibility– Often overlooked, make sure the cab offers amazing visibility.
 A safer experience for the driver is going to translate into better safety, more driver confidence, and lower insurance costs.
+This montana insurance company offers the best rates.

 Check the Axles – Dump truck rear axles are under a lot of pressure so they need to be checked with extra care.
 For an initial inspection to determine whether to proceed with a purchase, check the differential axle housing (pumpkin) for leaks and cracks.
 If the truck has a locking differential, test it to make sure it operates properly.